What Up Yo.

 What I am personally excited about is director m Rian Johnson

-Rian Johnson, Director: Looper.
-Rian Johnson was born in Maryland.
-At a young age, he moved to San Clemente, California, where he was raised.
-After graduating from High school, he went on to attend University of Southern California School of Cinematic Arts.
+Rian Johnson, Director: Knives Out.
+Rian Johnson was born in Maryland and at a young age his family moved to San Clemente, California, where he was raised.
+After graduating from high school, he went on to attend the University of Southern California School of Cinematic Arts.

 Ans his take on the second act of the third Star Wars trilogy.